deep-security/amazon-sns/README.md

 ## Purpose

 Most versions of Deep Security 9.6+ have the ability to output events to an Amazon SNS topic.
 Events are sent as a JSON document to the specified SNS topic.
-The end result is a standard SNS notification wrapper with the Deep Security event stored in the ```Sns > Message``` key.
+The end result is a standard SNS notification wrapper with the Deep Security event stored in the ```Sns > Message``` key of each Record in the notification.

 The goal of the scripts in this repository is to help you manage and process these events.